thedalles77/Laptop-Battery-Charger/README.md

 https://vimeo.com/504006511

-The folders in this repo are organized as follows:
+The folders at this repo are organized as follows:

   AT Tiny Supervisor folder contains the AT Tiny 85 code to supervise the charging of a 3 series or 4 series wired battery pack.